Transfer news: Oblak extends Atletico Madrid contract to 2023 | Goal.com

 Oblak extends Atletico Madrid contract to 2023

-Atletico Madrid goalkeeper Jan Oblak has extended his contract to the summer of 2023, the club have announced on their official website.
+Atletico Madrid goalkeeper Jan Oblak has extended his contract to the summer of 2023.

-The Slovenian shot-stopper, 26, is now tied to Atletico until he turns 30.
+The Slovenia international, 26, is now tied to Atletico until he turns 30.

-He has conceded a miserly 21 goals in 32 La Liga games this season and has helped his side earn 18 league clean sheets.
+He has conceded just 21 goals in 32 La Liga games this season and has helped his side earn 18 league clean sheets.

-Since joining the club in 2014, Oblak as recorded a whopping 115 clean sheets in just 203 games and has won the Spanish Super Cup, Europa League, UEFA Super Cup with the Rojiblancos.
+Since joining the club in 2014, Oblak as recorded a hugely impressive 115 clean sheets in just 203 games and has won the Spanish Super Cup, Europa League and UEFA Super Cup with the Rojiblancos.

-This season, Atletico are second in La Liga but remain nine points off league leaders Barcelona.
+Atletico are currently second in La Liga in the 2018-19 campaign but remain nine points off league leaders Barcelona.

 They boast the best defence in the division but have scored the fewest goals in the top four with just 47.